-Following a rise in the use of e-vapor products among minors in the U.S., in March 2019, the FDA published new draft guidance relating to e-vapor products for public comment and consultation.
-Under the draft guidance, e-vapor products with flavors other than tobacco, mint and menthol, may be sold only in age-restricted retail outlets or through online sites with heightened age verification requirements.
-The FDA further proposed requiring PMTAs for e-vapor products with flavors other than tobacco, mint and menthol to be submitted by August 8, 2021.
+In the U.S., tobacco and nicotine-containing products that were not commercially marketed as of February 15, 2007 are subject to review and authorization by the FDA.
+Following a rise in the use of e-vapor products among minors in the U.S. and an outbreak of lung injuries alleged to be associated with e-vapor products in many states, the FDA is expected to take action regarding e-vapor products.
+Such action would not impact our Platform 1 product, which is not an e-vapor product and is the only heat-not-burn product with a Premarket Tobacco Authorization in the U.S. by the FDA.

 While we do not sell e-vapor products in the U.S. and therefore are not subject to these actions, we continue to support regulation and industry practices that reflect the fact that youth should not consume nicotine in any form.